-On a back street in Adelaide’s CBD is an unlikely piece of public art; thousands of match box cars attached to the wall of a building.
+On a back street in Adelaide’s CBD is an unlikely piece of public art; The Matchbox Car Wall.
 The creator?
-An eccentric Slovenian who likes to go big.
+An eccentric Slovenian artist, who likes to go big.

 The city has a rich artistic tradition – it is famed for its Renaissance architecture – and Vogrinčič studied art history at the local Faculty of Arts.